 The front end is what service users and website visitors see and interact with – the back end comprises servers, programming, and code.

-7 Top Full-Stack Developer Interview Questions and Answers
+7 Helpful Full-Stack Developer Interview Questions and Answers

 It goes without saying to answer these full-stack interview questions honestly – but make sure you do your research for the specific company you’re interviewing for, too.